Exchange Program Semester Abroad:

 Throughout the semester, I learned about different compliance theories underlying international law; that knowing why international law remains stable is just as important as knowing why international law changes; how legal positivists and legal realists disagree about what makes a norm a “law”; how the WTO adjudicates disputes between members; and how international organizations balance their duties to individual members with their broader responsibility to the world.

-The Graduate Institute prides itself in its interdisciplinary style of teaching, meaning that my classes were with students from a variety of backgrounds, not just lawyers.
+The Institute prides itself in its interdisciplinary style of teaching, meaning that my classes were with students from a variety of backgrounds, not just lawyers.
 My classmates brought their own experiences as practitioners or academics to bear in the classroom which truly enriched my learning.
 I was exposed to new schools of thought and new ideas, and challenged in new ways through classroom discussions and assignments.
 Most of my classes had fewer than 20 students (two of them had fewer than 10).
 I had hoped to take a law class in French, but unfortunately this was not possible while I was there.

 How was the experience?